Plav–Gusinje massacres (1912–1913): Aftermath

 The international uproar against the events in Plav-Gusinje forced the Montenegrin government to open an investigation about them.
 The commission which investigated crimes in Plav, Gusinje and parts of the Sandzak was headed by Mato Katurić and Andrija Rađenović.
 In June 1913, the commission published its report which concluded that Muslims in the region were violently converted.
 Some top-level officers - including Hajro Basić - were indicted with the exception of Avro Cemović.
 Those convicted only remained in prison for a very brief period.
 Avro Cemović was removed from his position on April and replaced by brigadier Mašan Božović.

 Božović in his report to general Janko Vukotić noted that the people of Plav and Gusinje only converted under the threat of a violent campaign of executions and harassment.
 The stance of Austria-Hungary forced the Montenegrin king to proclaim freedom of religion for all subjects in Plav-Gusinje.
-After freedom of religion was proclaimed again on May 5, all the newly converted, returned to their previous religion.
+After freedom of religion was proclaimed again on May 5, all the newly converted returned to their previous religion.
 Estimates of those who remained Orthodox vary from one person to two or three families in Plav.
 Many people fled from the area before, during and in the aftermath of the events.
 Those who returned in the area often found their property to have been confiscated and resettled by Montenegrin colonists.
 William Warfield, director of the Red Cross Unit in Albania in the Balkan Wars reported about 2,000 Albanian refugees from Gusinje and Plav in Shkodra.
 128 families from Plav-Gusinje fled to Turkey.
 Many of these families settled in İzmir and Adapazarı.

 In historiography

-In Montenegrin historiography the events of the Plav-Gusinje massacres have been generally been omitted.
+In Montenegrin historiography, the events of the Plav-Gusinje massacres generally have been omitted.
 In particular, in monographs about the participation of Vasojevići in the Balkan Wars the role of the tribe in the Plav-Gusinje events has never been discussed.